 There are multiple reasons and benefits to be involved in your community.
 In general, the benefit of community work often reaches far beyond the local group.
 Community work benefits you, your family, the direct beneficiaries and their families.
-The extended community, local region and even the country benefit from everyone working together on community projects and in community groups.
+The extended community, the local region and even the country benefit from everyone working together on community projects and in community groups.

 Additional Community Involvement Benefits